kimanicharles911/weather_citywatch/README.md

-# Weather CityWatch Game (Bootstrap, CSS HTML)
+# Weather CityWatch (Reactjs, Bootstrap)
 ## Description
 * This is the repository that holds the source code of [Weather CityWatch](https://weathercitywatch.netlify.app/).
 It has been developed using Reactjs and bootstrap.

 ## Deployed at
 * [weathercitywatch.netlify.app](https://weathercitywatch.netlify.app/)